Panel

 Feilden Clegg Bradley Studios

 Peter Clegg established Feilden Clegg Bradley Studios with Richard Feilden in 1978.
-Regarded as a pioneer in environmental design, he has over 40 years' experience in low energy architecture and is active in research, design and education.
+Regarded as a pioneer in environmental design, he has 45 years' experience in low energy architecture and is active in research, design and education.
 Peter works primarily in the education and cultural sectors.
-He is Chair of the RIBA research awards and the SWDRP, holds a professorship at Bath University, chaired the RIBA Awards Panel 2013/14, and in 2010 was made an RDI.
+He has chaired the RIBA National, International and Research Awards and the Design West Review Panel, holds a professorship at Bath University, and in 2010 was made a Royal Designer for Industry (RDI).
+He has been responsible for a wide range of projects at variety of scales from schools and theatres to university masterplans and large scale urban design projects including a new site in North Bristol for 6000 homes, schools and workplaces , and an urban extension to the city of Kigali.